 Topsoil is an important component of most landscape projects and to maintain standards the British Standards Institute produced and published BS 3882.
 The first version of the standard was introduced in 1965 and was intended to provide a simple description and classification of topsoil for use in landscape work.
-Updated in 1994, BS 3882:2007, supersedes BS 3882:1994 and is the third edition of the Specifications for Topsoil.
+The first of its true revisions since 1965, the BS 3882 underwent updates in 1994 and 2007.

 Mulitpurpose Topsoil is fit for the majority of needs.
 It is described as that which includes natural top-soil or manufactured topsoil.
 When handled and managed appropriately and placed over a permeable subsoil it is capable of supporting grass, trees, shrubs and herbaceous plants.
 This grade should be suitable for most planting situations.

 In the multi-purpose topsoil category, the main changes in BS 3882: 2015 are:

 • The upper limit for extractable potassium has been increased from 900mg/l to 1500mg/l

 • The upper level for electrical conductivity has been increased from 2800uScm to 3300uScm and there is no requirement for an Exchangeable Sodium Percentage test.

 Specific Purpose Topsoil